Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Store the last 2 months of data in Amazon Redshift and the rest of the months in Amazon S3.
 Set up an external schema and table for Amazon Redshift Spectrum.
 Configure Amazon QuickSight with Amazon Redshift as the datasource.
 - [ ] Store the last 24 months of data in Amazon S3 and query it using Amazon Redshift Spectrum.
 Configure Amazon QuickSight with Amazon Redshift Spectrum as the data source.
 - [ ] Store the last 2 months of data in Amazon Redshift and the rest of the months in Amazon S3.
 Use a long-running Amazon EMR with Apache Spark cluster to query the data as needed.
 Configure Amazon QuickSight with Amazon EMRas the data source.

-### A mobile gaming company wants to capture data from its gaming app and make the data available for analysis immediately.
-The data record size will be approximately 20 KB.
-The company is concerned about achieving optimal throughput from each device.
-Additionally, the company wants to develop a data stream processing application with dedicated throughput for each consumer.
-Which solution would achieve this goal?

-- [ ] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
-Use the enhanced fan-out feature while consuming the data.
-- [ ] Have the app call the PutRecordBatch API to send data to Amazon Kinesis Data Firehose.
-Submit a support case to enable dedicated throughput on the account.
-- [ ] Have the app use Amazon Kinesis Producer Library (KPL) to send data to Kinesis Data Firehose.
-Use the enhanced fan-out feature while consuming the data.
-- [x] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
-Host the stream-processing application on Amazon EC2 with Auto Scaling.

-### A company has 1 million scanned documents stored as image files in Amazon S3.
-The documents contain typewritten application forms with information including the applicant first name, applicant last name, application date, application type, and application text.
-The company has developed a machine learning algorithm to extract the metadata values from the scanned documents.
-The company wants to allow internal data analysts to analyze and find applications using the applicant name, application date, or application text.
-The original images should also be downloadable.
-Cost control is secondary to query performance.
-Which solution organizes the images and metadata to drive insights while meeting the requirements?

-- [x] For each image, use object tags to add the metadata.
-Use Amazon S3 Select to retrieve the files based on the applicant name and application date.
-- [ ] Index the metadata and the Amazon S3 location of the image file in Amazon Elasticsearch Service.
-Allow the data analysts to use Kibana to submit queries to the Elasticsearch cluster.
-- [ ] Store the metadata and the Amazon S3 location of the image file in an Amazon Redshift table.
-Allow the data analysts to run ad-hoc queries on the table.
-- [ ] Store the metadata and the Amazon S3 location of the image files in an Apache Parquet file in Amazon S3, and define a table in the AWS Glue Data Catalog.
-Allow data analysts to use Amazon Athena to submit custom queries.

-### A global company has different sub-organizations, and each sub-organization sells its products and services in various countries.
-The company's senior leadership wants to quickly identify which sub-organization is the strongest performer in each country.
-All sales data is stored in Amazon S3 in Parquet format.
-Which approach can provide the visuals that senior leadership requested with the least amount of effort?

-- [ ] Use Amazon QuickSight with Amazon Athena as the data source.
-Use heat maps as the visual type.
-- [ ] Use Amazon QuickSight with Amazon S3 as the data source.
-Use heat maps as the visual type.
-- [x] Use Amazon QuickSight with Amazon Athena as the data source.
-Use pivot tables as the visual type.
-- [ ] Use Amazon QuickSight with Amazon S3 as the data source.
-Use pivot tables as the visual type.

 ### A company wants to improve user satisfaction for its smart home system by adding more features to its recommendation engine.
 Each sensor asynchronously pushes its nested JSON data into Amazon Kinesis Data Streams using the Kinesis Producer Library (KPL) in Java.
 Statistics from a set of failed sensors showed that, when a sensor is malfunctioning, its recorded data is not always sent to the cloud.
 The company needs a solution that offers near-real-time analytics on the data from the most updated sensors.
 Which solution enables the company to meet these requirements?